Register for all programs

 The team is separated into Men’s and Women’s squads, and each squad consists of a Novice and Varsity team.
 The Novice team is for any first year High School athlete.
 The Varsity team is for any returning athlete that has completed their Novice season.
 Note that women may act as coxswains on the Men’s squad.

 NOVEMBER START DATE: We have a special start date for those who would like to try rowing after completing a Fall season sport or activity.
-Please come down for our November 6th start date!
-Reduced fees available when you register.
+Reduced fees are available when you register.

 MIDDLE SCHOOL PROGRAM